-Check out our true crime podcast Twisted - Unraveling the Intricacies of True Crime launched in August 2015.
+Check out my true crime podcast Twisted - Unraveling the Intricacies of True Crime, which launched in August of 2015.

 On January 31, 2016, published an article on the All Things Crime Blog analyzing Netflix crime documentary, 'Making a Murderer':

 Conducted an interview for the podcast "Wait, what if..." discussing various true crime documentaries, DNA evidence, wrongful convictions, etc. It was released on May 22, 2016.
 Download and listen at:

 "We Killed Kennedy” – Assassination of Robert F. Kennedy

 At the Ambassador Hotel in Los Angeles, California on June 6, 1968, an assassin gunned down former Attorney General and U.S. presidential candidate Robert F. Kennedy.
 After an acceptance speech in one of the hotel’s ballrooms, Kennedy cut through the kitchen pantry in order to avoid the large crowd.
 Assistant maitre’d Karl Uecker led Kennedy through the pantry toward the Colonial Room.
 Thane Eugene Cesar, an armed, part-time private security guard followed the procession.
 As Kennedy turned to his left to shake the hand of busboy Juan Romero, a 24 year-old Palestinian/Jordanian immigrant, named Sirhan Bishara Sirhan, pulled out an eight-shot .22 caliber revolver and started firing.
 A hailstorm of bullets erupted.
 Kennedy was mortally wounded by three shots.
 Kennedy died 26 hours later at the Good Samaritan Hospital.
 Five other individuals were also struck with errant bullets.